parmenion-m/multi-agent-planning/README.md

 ### Multi-Criteria Evaluation

-DaisyPlanner considers composite time-informed criteria that enable the ranking of alternative assignments of tasks to agents.
+Daisy Planner considers composite time-informed criteria that enable the ranking of alternative assignments of tasks to agents.
  Namely, these criteria are the time required for the execution of a task and the quality of performance each agent is expected to achieve.
  Of course the status of each agent and task is also considered during each planning phase.
  Fuzzy numbers are used for encoding the temporal information and crisp values of robustness levels are used for representing the quality of performance expected.